 A good mix of story telling, community spirit and subtle sales tactics is what builds rapport and creates advocates on social media, and the best way to tell your story is often with longer posts, series of pictures and videos which don't all resinate on every social media platform (who of us can be bothered to read long Instagram descriptions, click through to images on Twitter or watch videos via Facebook?).

 Keep the good stuff on your domain and it will work for you over and over again.
-Here's 10 ways (I can think of today) that good quality content can work for your business and give major ROI or ROT (return on time if you create it yourself!).
+Here's 10 ways (I can think of today) that good quality content will benefit your business and give major ROI or ROT (return on time if you create it yourself!).